Home / Blog - Advice / Does Composite Cladding Expand?

 So, Does Composite Cladding Expand?

 Like almost all materials, composite cladding does expand.
-But wait, before you check out and abandon it as an option, cladding is supposed to expand!
-In fact, we have designed it to expand.
-When exposed to heat, material like wood, plastic and even steel expand and as they cool, they contract.
-Through a process of thermal expansion, the bottom deck of the “Golden Gate Bridge” in San Francisco has been seen to rise and fall by a difference of 16 feet between hottest and coldest days.
-Similarly, care should be taken when installing your composite cladding to ensure adequate expansion gaps are observed.
+But wait!
+Before you abandon it as an option, just know cladding is supposed to expand!
+In fact, we’ve specifically designed it to expand.
+When exposed to heat, materials like wood, plastic, and even steel expand.
+And, as they cool, they contract.
+Through a process of thermal expansion, the bottom deck of the “Golden Gate Bridge” in San Francisco has been seen to rise and fall by a difference of 16 feet between the hottest and coldest days.
+Similarly, care should be taken when installing your composite cladding to ensure you leave plenty of room for this expansion.

 composite cladding expansion